Ciernet's avatar

 This sentence has been marked as perfect!

 The ice-cream always melts from the bottom, whichbut I thought the melting should start from the top.
+The ice-cream always melts from the bottom, but I thought the melting should start from the top.

 Like, I heard the hot air would go up, so shouldn't the ice-cream melts from where the hot air goes?